turing4ever/turing4ever.github.io/_posts/2018-07-15-how-to-use-jekyll-text-theme.md

 tags: jekyll howto
 ---
-Documentations on the jekyll-text-theme [official site](https://tianqi.name/jekyll-TeXt-theme/docs/en/quick-start) outlines three ways of running a site on github with jekyll-text-theme:
+Documentations on the jekyll-text-theme [official site](https://tianqi.name/jekyll-TeXt-theme/docs/en/quick-start) outline three ways of running a site on github with jekyll-text-theme:
  1. Copy & paste the source code into your own repo.
  2. Fork and reuse the source code of the theme.
  3. Install the theme as a gem.